mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-2.md

 **Katagiri**: Okay, first, I recommended a book, “Beyond Boredom and Anxiety”.
 In this book, I think he mentions about expert of mountaineers and rock climbers, et cetera.
 They mention about the oneness with the rock mountain and his body and his mind.
 But he or she doesn’t feel any tiredness and consciousness; just the flow of experience, that’s it.

 > (Note: The book [Beyond Boredom and Anxiety: Experiencing Flow in Work and Play, 25th Anniversary Edition](https://www.amazon.com/dp/0787951404/ref=cm_sw_em_r_mt_dp_U_12kgFbNB8X9GK) by Mihaly Csikszentmihalyi is available but expensive.
-However, the modern update is probably [Flow: The Psychology of Optimal Experience](https://www.amazon.com/dp/0061339202/ref=cm_sw_em_r_mt_dp_U_q5kgFb0P5YW6R) by the same author - which appears to be a popular, mainstream book.
-And yes, you should follow the trail, here, and check it out.)
+However, the modern update is probably [Flow: The Psychology of Optimal Experience](https://www.amazon.com/dp/0061339202/ref=cm_sw_em_r_mt_dp_U_q5kgFb0P5YW6R) by the same author – which appears to be a popular, mainstream book.
+It is well worth checking out.)

 ...
 What do you mean, just the flow of experience?
 Just the flow of activity, when you climb the mountain - what is it?
 Just the flow of activities called “climbing the mountain”.
 At that time, where are they, what are they?
 Right in the middle of perpetual flow of activities, there is rock, mountain, tree, your consciousness, feelings, past, present, future; all things come together.
 And then, this is temporarily called “perpetual flow of activities,” called “climbing the mountain”.
 Without all sentient beings, you cannot climb.
 That’s why “one side is manifested, and the other side is obscured.”
 The other side means, rest of the existence.
 Whole world comes into you.
 That is, what?
 Just practice, just practice.
 Total manifestation of perpetual flow of activities.
 And then, if you experience, philosophically, etymologically speaking, that is Buddhist psychology, Buddhist philosophy.
 And that makes you confused.
 But it helps.